Rcorp-AutoFlow/AutoFlow-ScriptLib/README.md

 Use this setup for best results:

 1. Open the emulator first.
-2. Open Clash of Clans and wait until the village or attack screen is fully loaded.
-3. In AutoFlow, enable **Background Window**.
+2. In AutoFlow, enable **Background Window**.
-4. Select the correct game/emulator window.
+3. Select the correct game/emulator window.
-5. Enable **Sync window size with script** if available.
+4. Enable **Sync window size with script** if available.
-6. Run a small test script first, such as reconnect/check/home type scripts.
+5. Run a small test script first.
-7. Only run farming scripts after the small test works correctly.

 ## Important Notes